enebgo/awesome-web-developer/docs/web-development/css-basics/css-color-types-and-units.md

 sidebar_position: 4
 ---

-# CSS Colors: the Color Types and Units
+# CSS Color Types and Units

 Colors are a fundamental aspect of web design.
 In CSS, there are several ways to specify colors, each with its own advantages.